-Ardeche: tourism and sightseeing
+Ardeche tourism & sightseeing

 The Ardeche has a landscape that includes rolling hills and forests, open moorland and small scale farming, and craggier landscapes with cliffs and steeper hills.
 There are lots of picturesque ancient villages to explore and the department also includes one of the most scenic highlights in France - the Gorges of the Ardeche - unmissable!

 The Ardeche department is in southern-central France where it forms the south-west corner of the Rhone-Alpes region, and also forms the south-eastern part of the Massif Central region.

 It is the south and west of the department that attracts the majority of visitors, and it is here that you wiil discover most of the places of interest including the Gorges de l'Ardeche, and the more mountainous Regional Natural Park of the Monts d'Ardeche.

 There are also numerous small villages and towns to discover and explore throughout the Ardeche, including the designated 'Ardeche villages of character' (see below), along with the larger towns of Privas (to the east), the historic centre of Largentiere and the nearby village of Taurieres; Charlemagne's town of Joyeuse.

 Other towns to explore if you are passing include the cathedral town at Viviers and the popular spa town at Vals-les-Bains has some interesting belle-epoque architecture.

 Most visitors will want to visit the Gorges of the Ardeche that follow the southern border of the department, and it is often this dramatic scenic highlight that attracts visitors in the first place.
 Either driving along the top of the gorges, or canoeing along the Ardeche river itself, the scenery is very memorable.